Terminal block types

 To avoid creating a new junction, some thermocouple connectors clamp the thermocouple leads together on both sides of the block.

-Some vendors have developed Thermocouple blocks with the internal metal connection strip made of the same metal as the thermocouple wire itself.
+Some vendors have developed a Thermocouple terminal block with an internal metal connection strip made of the same metal as the thermocouple wire itself.